-Expeditionary operations in Iraq and Afghanistan have lifted the use of unmanned aerial vehicles (UAVs) to a new level, although these were conditions unique in their own way (as it once was with previous air operations in Korea and Vietnam).
-The withdrawal of most of the coalition forces from Afghanistan by the end of 2014, provided an opportunity to reflect on the present and future use of deserted aviation.
+Expeditionary operations in Iraq and Afghanistan have taken the use of unmanned aerial vehicles (UAVs) to a new level, although these conditions were unique in their kind (as was the case with previous air operations in Korea and Vietnam).
+The withdrawal of most coalition forces from Afghanistan by the end of 2014 made it possible to reflect on the present and future use of uninhabited aviation.

 Among other things, the military may be interested in the following aspects: what duties could best be performed by UAVs in a more general conflict scenario, how much their acquisition and operation costs, how UAVs can survive in the presence of enemy aviation of modern air defense systems and, finally, how they can be integrated into peacetime operations in home theaters.

 Military operations in Afghanistan undoubtedly served as a powerful impetus for the development of the UAV market.
 Based on the experience gained, no one wants to go to war without (at least) unmanned aerial reconnaissance and surveillance equipment, just as no one wants to go to war without precision-guided munitions.

 However, UAV sales still account for only a small share of the military aviation market.
 In the Pentagon’s request for 2016, the year of the sale of UAVs makes up only 5,94% of the cost of “aviation and the corresponding systems”.
 One of the factors limiting UAV sales is the conviction that since most of the recent UAV operations took place in relatively free airspace, it is not necessary to meticulously fulfill future needs.